austinkimchi/Palworld-Patcher/README.md

     palworld-save-tools -h
     ```
 > [!IMPORTANT]
-> If the installation failed it will display run terminal as an administrator or use `sudo` for Linux and Mac users
+> If the installation failed, run terminal as an administrator or use `sudo` for Linux and Mac users.
+This step is crucial for the `PalParser.sh` to work properly.

 5. Drag the `.sav` file into the same patcher directory (Host.sav or Level.sav)
 ```